zhangzihan-is-good/AI-breast-cancer/README.md

 ```
 python xgboost_muti.py
 ```

+## Supplementary Information:
+Due to copyright considerations, baseline methods with non-open-source code and CBCID are not included in this repository.

 ## Citing & Authors

+This study has been accepted by _Biomedical Signal Processing and Control_ and is currently awaiting publication.

 If you find this repository helpful, feel free to cite our publication -